abhinababasu/wordament/README.md

 Wordament is a game where player gets a N x N Matrix and needs to find words by swipping through the matrix.
 This implementation only supports 4x4 matrix and only english alphabets.

-The application is currently hosted at http://bonggeek.com/wordament.
+See it in action at http://bonggeek.com/wordament.

 ![alt Screenshot](Screenshot_01.png)